NKJay/DeptchChartManagementSystem/README.md

 1. **Clone the Repository**: Clone the repository to your local machine using Git.

-2. **Open Solution in Visual Studio**: Navigate to the cloned repository and open the solution file (`DepthChartManagement.sln`) in Visual Studio.
+2. **Open Solution in Visual Studio**: Navigate to the cloned repository and open the solution file (`DepthChartManagementcSystem.sln`) in Visual Studio.

 3. **Build Solution**: Build the solution to restore dependencies and compile the project.